 Supporting Early Literacy is a program available to all French Grade One teachers to provide individual support to a student who they see facing challenges learning to read.

 The classroom teacher works individually with a selected child for two thirty minute sessions from January to June.
 This is in addition to daily literacy instruction.

 The Supporting Early Literacy program is based on early intervention principles:

 The focus is on comprehension of connected text - not isolated skiils

 Success may come in different ways and different rates for every child, but success will come.

 I feel so full of reading and I'm so excited and interested.
 Grade 1 Student

-Changing Results for Young Readers is a BC Ministry of Education province wide designed to give every child the opportunity to learn to read.
+Changing Results for Young Children is a BC Ministry of Education province wide designed to give every child the opportunity to learn to read.

 In Saanich School District teams of educators from Lochside, Brentwood and Sidney school are engaged in collaborative inquiry into what builds reading success.
 This approach draws on current research, builds on existing strengths, and provides support for learning and teaching within the context of the classroom.
 While there is a whole class focus, there is also a case study component with an individual child focus.
 Individual learning stories are well documented and shared provincially elevating the conversation about quality classroom instruction and building a network.